dev-pt-bai/cataloging/docs/API.md

 }
 ```

-### POST /login
+### POST /auth/token

+This endpoint provides two purposes:
-Logs user into the system.
+1. Logs user into the system.
 The returned access token can be used for authorization purpose when calling most of the endpoints, while
 the refresh token can be used to generate new access token if the old one expires.
+It is specified by setting grantType field in the
+request to "password", thus the password field cannot be empty.
+2. Generate new access token (and a new refresh token) using a refresh token.
+Refresh tokens can still be expired although their lifetime is typically much longer than that of access tokens.
+Once a refresh token expired, users must perform new login.
+It is specified by setting grantType field in the request to "refreshToken", thus the refreshToken field cannot be empty.

 #### Example request